Dream Tank × PEAC × City Partners

 "What Mayor Weinberg has specifically championed is the intergenerational design — young people, university students, business leaders, educators, and city officials all working together on real civic challenges.
 That's what makes Golden different."

-Mayor Laura Weinberg · City of Golden · National League of Cities Board Member
+Mayor Laura Weinberg · Golden, Colorado · National League of Cities Board Member

 Experience you can stand on.

 Look at this room.
 A founder who spent 25 years building toward this.
 A mayor and a civic innovator who met at Brown University years ago.
+A global educator who has carried this work across fifteen countries.
 A Nobel Peace Prize-connected systems change researcher on the UN board.
-Two former Golden city council members.
-A public health expert with 30 years of collective impact experience.
+A former Golden city council member who knows the town by heart.
 All women.
 All in.

 Heidi Cuppari